Enhance your dual career services through shared resources, best practices, and links to dual career programs.

 To bolster gender equity in your recruitment processes, explore the tools HERC provides to systemically address dual career challenges.
-Helping dual career couples is a central part of HERC's mission, and our work on this issue has been recognized by the American Council on Education, the American Association of University Professors, the American Psychological Association, Diverse: Issues in Higher Education, Stanford University's Clayman Institute for Gender Research, and National Public Media's "Marketplace".Get the most out of your HERC membership when you:
+Helping dual career couples is a central part of HERC's mission, and our work on this issue has been recognized by the American Council on Education, the American Association of University Professors, the American Psychological Association, Diverse: Issues in Higher Education, Stanford University's Clayman Institute for Gender Research, and National Public Media's "Marketplace".Explore webinars and other resources on assistance for dual career couples below.

 Dual Career Community

 Synopsis: Opportunities and strategies for dual career couples in academia.